Achievable logoAchievable logo

 The hypothalamus also synthesizes ADH (antidiuretic hormone, also called vasopressin), which increases water reabsorption in the kidneys, and oxytocin, which induces uterine contractions during labor and promotes milk ejection during breastfeeding.

-The pituitary gland produces a suite of hormones collectively remembered as FLAT PEG:
+The anterior pituitary gland produces a suite of hormones commonly remembered as FLAT PEG:

 • FSH (follicle-stimulating hormone) stimulates ovarian follicles and sperm production

-• LH (luteinizing hormone) triggers ovulation and boosts testosterone levels
+• LH (luteinizing hormone) triggers ovulation and increases testosterone levels

 • ACTH (adrenocorticotropic hormone) prompts the adrenal cortex to release corticosteroids